VenuGopal1899/UX-Design/README.md

 # UX-Design
-UX Design of LinkedIn homepage with mobile view & web view
+UX Design of LinkedIn homepage with mobile view and web view